-As chancellor of the California Community Colleges from 1988-96, this biology major helped institute important reforms at this educational system.
+As chancellor of the California Community Colleges from 1988 to 1996, this biology major helped institute important reforms at this educational system.

-As part of her graduate thesis, this teacher with a love of sailing mapped out a challenging "school at sea" for female high school students.
-Her Tall Ship Semester for Girls program helps students shape up when they ship out.
+As part of her graduate thesis, this teacher with a love of sailing mapped out the Tall Ship Semester for Girls program, a challenging "school at sea" to help students shape up when they ship out.

-This director of the Exploratorium's Teaching Institute got starry-eyed about astronomy after taking a class because a friend said it would be "easy."
+This executive director of the Astronomical Society of the Pacific got starry-eyed about astronomy after taking a class because a friend said it would be "easy."

 United Nations official

-She headed the United Nations Language and Communications Programme at U.N.
-Headquarters in New York City before assuming the role of chief of the Central Review Bodies in its Office of Human Resources Management.
+She headed the United Nations Language and Communications Programme at U.N. headquarters in New York City before assuming the role of chief of the Central Review Bodies secretariat in its Office of Human Resources Management.

 |Alice Fong Yu